eosnetworkfoundation/grant-framework/applications/fundle.md

 - Where and how does your project fit into the ecosystem?

-Our platform will run on the EOSIO blockchain and so EOSIO ecosystem, this brings lots of new users (also non/new crypto users) who will interact and get to know the EOSIO blockchain.
-So our dApp will be build on the TrustEVM and so EOSIO network.
-Fundle shows others what possibilities EOSIO has and that it is possible to build these platforms on the EOSIO blockchain!
+Our platform will run on the Antelope blockchain and so Antelope ecosystem, this brings lots of new users (also non/new crypto users) who will interact and get to know the Antelope blockchain.
+So our dApp will be build on the TrustEVM and so Antelope network.
+Fundle shows others what possibilities Antelope has and that it is possible to build these platforms on the Antelope blockchain!
 In the next phases we will extend and build further.
-For example a democratic fundraising mechanism, these protocols will fit into the EOSIO ecosystem!
+For example a democratic fundraising mechanism, these protocols will fit into the Antelope ecosystem!

 - Who is your target audience (chain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?